 Food for Thought

-Jason and I became vegetarian around 2001 and vegan in 2006.
-For us, it has always been about the animals.
+I became vegetarian around 2001 and vegan in 2006.
+For me, it has always been about the animals.
 I feel that compassion is the basis of a person’s integrity, and I know I would never want to suffer and therefore do not want someone else to suffer for my pleasure.
-It’s not that we gave up eating animals because we did not like the taste of them, we did it because we did not want them to suffer.
+It’s not that I gave up eating animals because I did not like the taste of them, I did it because I did not want them to suffer.
 I look at all animals as the same, why would I eat a pig, wear a cow and love a dog?
 For me, the decision was clear.
 I can’t take care of them during the day and put them on my menu at night.
-Tails-A-Wagging became vegan in 2007.
-We belong to the Animal Place Food for Thought Campaign and provide only vegan food and treats to the dogs while they are at day care, as well as vegan food at our meetings, parties and events.
-Although Jason does most of the cooking in our house, we are known for sharing recipes and food as well as veganizing a recipe (Jason’s Vegan Almond Joy Candy Bars are AMAZING).
+Tails-A-Wagging belongs to the Animal Place Food for Thought Campaign and provide vegan food and treats to the dogs while they are at daycare, as well as vegan food at our meetings, parties, and events.
 If you want to learn more about vegetarianism, check out this starter kit.
-It’s great information on everything from going meatless once day a week to becoming a vegan.
+It’s great information on everything from going meatless once a day a week to becoming a vegan.

 My dogs are my life.
 I think we chose certain breeds based on our own personality.
 And in reality… I am a Chihuahua.
-I am small, but mighty.
-I am silly, but serious.
+I am small but mighty.
+I am silly but serious.
 I like to control the situation around me and get a bit crazy if I can’t.
 I am often a bit misunderstood and am very direct.
 If you asked my staff, I am sure they would all say there’s a lot of border collie in me too!
-See my dogs.

 A place for everything and everything in its place.
 I love order in all things in my life.
 I am a list lover (ok it’s the crossing off on my list that I love) Caring for dogs puts a big kink into order, I often say its controlled chaos.
 The dogs bring a level of unpredictability to the table and I like that… I like bringing order and predictability to their lives.
 Oh and yes, I am all about the label maker!
 I know, you might find it silly but give me a drawer to clean and organize and I am one happy girl.
 Did you know, if there is a label on it you are 66% more likely to return something to its place!
 Nothing left in my house to organize…so I often get in trouble wanting to organize my friends and families stuff.